kora-projects/kora-docs/mkdocs/docs/en/documentation/resilient.md

 ## CircuitBreaker { #circuitbreaker }

-CircuitBreaker is a proxy that controls the flow to requests of a particular method and can temporarily stop execution of this method if the method throws many exceptions that meet the specified filter requirements (`CircuitBreakerPredicate`).
+`CircuitBreaker` is a proxy that controls the request flow to a particular method and can temporarily prohibit execution of this method if it throws many exceptions matching the configured filter (`CircuitBreakerPredicate`).

 The purpose of applying CircuitBreaker is to give the system time to correct the error that caused the failure before allowing the application to attempt the operation again.
-The CircuitBreaker pattern provides stability while the system recovers from the failure and reduces the impact on performance.
+The `CircuitBreaker` pattern provides stability while the system recovers from the failure and reduces the impact on performance.
+`CircuitBreaker` can be in one of several states: `CLOSED`, `OPEN`, `HALF_OPEN`.

-- `CLOSED`: An application request is redirected to an operation.
-The proxy keeps a count of the number of recent failures within a set number of operations (`slidingWindowSize`) coming through the proxy, and if the operation call did not complete successfully, the proxy increments this number.
+- `CLOSED`: an application request is passed to the protected operation.
+The proxy counts recent failures within the configured number of operations (`slidingWindowSize`) passing through it, and increments this count when the operation does not complete successfully.
-  If the number of requests exceeds the specified minimum ceiling required for counts (`minimumRequiredCalls`) and the number of recent failures exceeds the specified threshold (`failureRateThreshold`) for the specified period of time, the proxy is placed in the `OPEN` state.
+  If the number of requests exceeds the minimum amount required for calculation (`minimumRequiredCalls`) and the number of recent failures exceeds the configured threshold (`failureRateThreshold`), the proxy moves to `OPEN`.
 - `OPEN`: While in this status, the request from the application immediately terminates with an error and an exception is returned to the application.
-  At this point, the proxy starts a wait time timer (`waitDurationInOpenState`), and when the time of this timer expires, the proxy is placed in the `HALF-OPEN` state.
+  At this point, the proxy starts a wait timer (`waitDurationInOpenState`), and when it expires, the proxy moves to `HALF_OPEN`.
-- `HALF-OPEN`: A limited number of requests (`permittedCallsInHalfOpenState`) from the application are allowed to pass through and invoke the operation.
-If these requests are successful, it is assumed that the error that previously caused the failure has been resolved, and the circuit breaker enters the `CLOSED` state (the failure counter is reset).
-If any request terminates with a fault, the circuit breaker assumes that the fault is still present, so it returns to the `OPEN` state and restarts the wait time timer (`waitDurationInOpenState`) to give the system additional time to recover from the failure.
+- `HALF_OPEN`: a limited number of requests (`permittedCallsInHalfOpenState`) from the application are allowed to pass through and invoke the operation.
+If these requests are successful, it is assumed that the error that previously caused the failure has been resolved, and `CircuitBreaker` enters the `CLOSED` state (the failure counter is reset).
+If any request terminates with a failure, `CircuitBreaker` assumes that the fault is still present, so it returns to the `OPEN` state and restarts the wait time timer (`waitDurationInOpenState`) to give the system additional time to recover from the failure.

-The `Half-Open` state helps prevent requests to the service from growing rapidly.
-Because once a service is started, it may be able to handle a limited number of requests for some time before full recovery.
+The `HALF_OPEN` state helps prevent requests to the service from growing rapidly: after recovery starts, the service may be able to handle only a limited number of requests for some time.

 Initially it has the `CLOSED` state.

 ### Declarative usage { #declarative-usage }

+If `CircuitBreaker` is in the `OPEN` state, the call fails with `CallNotPermittedException`.

 ===! ":fontawesome-brands-java: `Java`"